Fossil Fuels

 • Water and air pollution Parallel pits used to dump waste are open pits that may contain wastewater, chemicals, petroleum hydrocarbons, and other substances that compromise the safety of drinking water.
 Pipe and well explosions sometimes occur, despite having been drilled properly.
 This causes contamination of aquifers and air, due to the release of methane gas and carbon dioxide, which in large quantities are harmful to the atmosphere and the local environment.

-You may be interested: Gold
+You may be interested: Metals

 References